 Understand Your Restless Sleep Using Nighttime Movement

 Having trouble sleeping through the night?
-Use Oura's Nighttime Movement feature to understand whether or not excess movement during the night is affecting your sleep quality.
-You can use this feature to compare your movement patterns with your sleep stages and resting heart rate (RHR).
+Use Oura's Nighttime Movement feature to see whether or not excess tossing and turning during the night might be affecting your sleep quality.

-Excess movement can impact how restorative your sleep is—affecting your mood, productivity, mental sharpness, and overall health.
+Restlessness can impact how restorative your sleep is—affecting your mood, productivity, mental sharpness, and overall health.
 When you sleep through the night, you're more likely to perform better.

-On the Sleep tab, users can see their Movement graph by tapping the arrow (v) just below Sleep stages to expand or hide this view.
+On the Sleep tab, users can see their Movement graph by tapping the arrow just below their sleep stages to expand or hide this view.

 The Movement graph displays five-minute time blocks as lines, which represent the intensity of your movement based on height and color:

-- • A Tall, White Line = High-intensity movement.
+- • Tall, White Line = High-intensity movement.
 You were likely awake.

-- • A Medium, Light Grey Line = Mild-intensity movement.
+- • Medium, Light Grey Line = Medium-intensity movement.
 You were likely tossing and turning.

-- • A Short, Dark Grey Line = Low-intensity movement.
-You’re shifting in your sleep and it may impact your sleep quality.
+- • Short, Dark Grey Line = Low-intensity movement.
+You were shifting in your sleep and it may have lead to lower sleep efficiency.

-- • A Blank Spot = No movement.
-You were sleeping peacefully
+- • Blank Spot = No movement.
+You were sound asleep.

 As you become familiar with your movement patterns over time, you can start to identify habits that might be impacting your sleep.

 Nighttime Movement is available for iOS and Android users.
 For more information on the feature, and how some of our users are making the most of it, visit The Pulse.

 Tips for Restless Sleepers